this small guide was written to help you with your first Veeam PowerShell script based on a start (backup) job example.

 $JobObject = Get-VBRJob | where {$_.Name -eq $JobName}

-Now we add the start job command with:
+Now we add the start job command itself:

 Code: Select all